Jorge Soler Player Props: Marlins vs. Rockies

-Jorge Soler -- .179 average over his past 10 games -- will be in action for the Miami Marlins versus the Colorado Rockies, with Chase Anderson on the hill, on July 22 at 1:10 PM ET.
+The Miami Marlins and Jorge Soler (.368 slugging percentage over his past 10 games, including two homers), battle starting pitcher Ty Blach and the Colorado Rockies at LoanDepot park, Sunday at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rockies.
+In his last game he had a one-hit showing (1-for-3) against the Rockies.

 Jorge Soler Game Info & Props vs. the Rockies